aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides.mathtext/mathelementbase/asargumentoffunction/_index.md

 ---
 title: AsArgumentOfFunction
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Takes specified function using this instance as the argument
 type: docs
 weight: 20
 url: /net/aspose.slides.mathtext/mathelementbase/asargumentoffunction/
 ---
-## MathElementBase.AsArgumentOfFunction method (1 of 5)
+## AsArgumentOfFunction(IMathElement) {#asargumentoffunction}

 Takes specified function using this instance as the argument